 Marketing and sales complaint allegations

-Failure to submit application: Agent failed to submit consumer's application to insurer or failed to process request for coverage change.
+Failure to submit application: Agent failed to submit a consumer's application to insurer or failed to process a request for coverage change.

 Excess compensation without agreement: Inappropriately charging additional fees or amounts in addition to the premium.